FLATLAY/flatlayWiki/home.md

 ## Products and Terminology

-**Creatives** - Content creators and influencers using Flatlay to create shoppable content.
+**Creatives** - Content creators and influencers using FLATLAY to create shoppable content.
 Also referred to as: Users.
 **Brands** - Businesses using the platform, either by integrating their product or running campaigns.
 Also referred to as: Businesses.
 **Advocates** - Creatives partnering with brands for a campaign or specific product push.
 **Collection** - Shoppable products within a unit of content.